-Before changes in operating assets and liabilities, net of acquisitions, cash was provided by operations in 2010 primarily through net income of \$1,659 million plus depreciation and amortization of \$507 million.
-Dividends from the Company s unconsolidated affiliate were \$17 million less \$36 million in equity income from the Company s unconsolidated affiliate.
-During 2010, net changes in operating assets and liabilities, net of acquisitions, decreased cash provided by operating activities by \$609 million.
+Net cash flow provided by operating activities in 2009 decreased \$199 million to \$2,095 million compared to cash provided by operating activities of \$2,294 million in the same period of 2008.
+Before changes in operating assets and liabilities, net of acquisitions, cash was provided by operations primarily through net income of \$1,473 million plus non-cash charges of \$704 million and dividends from unconsolidated affiliates of \$86 million less \$47 million in equity income from the Company's unconsolidated affiliate.
+Net changes in operating assets and liabilities, net of acquisitions, used cash of \$22 million during 2009, compared to \$147 million used during 2008.